Sofiene29/Ocaml-Project/README.md

 1. **The base project** : Defining data structures and functions to illustrate the Ford fulkerson Algorithm.
 2. **The medium project** : An application to one of the main uses of the algorithm called *Bippartite-Matching*. **Assign jobs to applicants according to their preferences**

-# Setup and Test

-* To use, you should install the *OCaml* extension in VSCode.
-Other extensions might work as well but make sure there is only one installed.

-* A makefile is provided with some useful commands:
-    - `make build` to compile.
-This creates an ftest.native executable
-    - `make demo2` to run the `ftest22` program with some arguments
-    - `make demo` to run the `ftest` program with some arguments
-    - `make format` to indent the entire project
-    - `make edit` to open the project in VSCode
-    - `make clean` to remove build artifacts

-*In case of trouble with the VSCode extension (e.g. the project does not build, there are strange mistakes), a common workaround is to (1) close vscode, (2) `make clean`, (3) `make build` and (4) reopen vscode (`make edit`).*

 ## 1. Ford Fulkerson

 > This algorithm is a powerful tool that calculates  the maximum flow in a flow network.
 The approach is to augmenting paths in a residual graph when this path is found.